 As an Indian or Chinese citizen, you have the option to apply for a Malaysia ENTRI if you are planning a trip to Malaysia and want to stay there for 15 days or less.
 One of the requirements for a successful application process consists of a passport-sized photo.
 However, there is a series of rules that the photo needs to follow.
 You would be surprised how many people have their application denied because of an improper photo.

-Another requirement that your photo needs to meet is the moment in which it is taken.
-The photograph is required to be as recent as possible.
+Another requirement that your photo needs to be as recent as possible.
 Some countries even ask that it should be taken in the last 3 months.
-However, when it comes to Malaysia, the picture is considered valid if it is captured somewhere in the previous 6 months.
+However, when it comes to Malaysia, the picture is considered valid if it is captured sometime in the last 6 months.
 Nevertheless, if you had significant changes to your appearance, we recommend that you have a new set of photos taken.
 You do not want to have your application denies for something as trivial as a hair color change.

 Your photo should always be taken against a white background.
 It is a well-known fact that white provides the best contrast so that all your facial features are distinguishable.
 Professionals already know this, so when you get your pictures, you will be placed against a white wall or sheet, depending on the situation.